 About 100 local people came to observe and learn more about this historical time period.

-We plan to sponsor additional events at the blockhouse throughout the coming year.
+We plan to co-sponsor additional events at the blockhouse throughout the coming year.

 Two French re-enactors use David’s chocolate pot and mug to enjoy period-style chocolat chaud, sweetened with maple syrup.

 David and Marj recently expanded their knowledge of regional French colonial history by participating in the annual Nouvelle Annee gathering in Fort Wayne, Indiana.

 On one of the coldest weekends of the year (January 25), we joined French Marine re-enactors portraying life on the frontier in 1759 at the Miami garrison.
 Our pottery and textiles were much appreciated by the participants.

 David marked the occasion by shaving his beard of 7 years because the French of 1759 would have been clean shaven, according to the event commandant.
 The doubled wool voyageur toque that Marj knitted him kept away most of the cold.

 In support of living history, la Compagnie des Beaux Eaux will again co-sponsor the Tippecanoe County Historical Society’s French Colonial Living History Weekend Campout on March 23, 2019, which demonstrates how mid-18th-century French habitants lived on the banks of the Wabash River.

 As a recognition of the authenticity and quality of David’s pottery, the Baldwin’s Regiment of Quartermaster Artificers has recently accepted us into their organization.
 Now when you see us at an event, we will proudly display this sign.